bixb922/crank-organ/doc-software/README.md

 When navigating to the tunelib folder, some useful information about the MIDI files will also appear.

 ### Update MIDI files
-Use the "Update to auto folder" button to upload MIDI files, then reboot to make new files visible.
+Use the "Update to auto folder" button to upload MIDI files, then run the "Tunelib editor" to make the files visible.

 ### Update software
-Use the "Update to auto folder" button to upload a new software version, then reboot to make the new version take effect.
+Use the "Update to auto folder" button to upload a new software version (.py or .mpy files. .html and .js files), then reboot to make the new version take effect.

 ### View files
 Files that are "underlined" in the File Manager can be clicked to view their content.
 Click on MIDI files is supported.